 Threat Detection & Response

-- XDR/MDR Implementation: Align rules to real use cases; reduce noise with UEBA.
+• XDR/MDR Implementation: Align detections to real use cases and business risks; reduce noise with UEBA and focused tuning.

-- Proactive Threat Hunting: Use deception technology and threat intel platforms.
+• Proactive Threat Hunting: Use deception technology and threat intel platforms where they provide actionable signals.

 Business Resilience